Graduate Counseling Admission Requirements

 • Submit an essay, personal statement, outlining from the lens of the program you are applying into your academic interests, career goals, reasons for pursuing graduate studies, and relevant life and professional experience.
 Candidates applying to the School Counseling program should also include a paragraph discussing prior employment or volunteer experiences working with children.
 The essay should be a typed, double-spaced document, written in APA format answering questions clearly and concisely in approximately two pages (approximately 500 words).

-• Complete the program’s background check.
+• School Counseling Candidates: Must complete a formal background check as part of the application process and again, before internship/practicum placements.
 While the findings from this background check may not preclude program enrollment, problematic findings are likely to restrict practicum and internship placements and complicate the successful completion of the program.
 In addition, such issues may preclude state licensure.
+Clinical Mental Health Counseling students will also be required to complete a background check before any internship/practicum placements.
+If you have questions or concerns surrounding offenses that would impact licensing, please review your licensing board requirements.

 • Official transcripts from all degree-granting institutions must be submitted directly from the school to Viterbo University.
-Transcripts can be sent electronically to transcripts@viterbo.edu or mailed to Enrollment Operations, Viterbo University, 900 Viterbro Drive, La Crosse, WI 54601.
+Transcripts can be sent electronically to transcripts@viterbo.edu or mailed to Enrollment Operations, Viterbo University, 900 Viterbo Drive, La Crosse, WI 54601.
+Candidates with International credentials, please review the information below for International Students or Degrees.

 Applicants must submit all required materials (i.e., application, personal statement, transcripts, test scores, background check information, and recommendations).
 Completed applications are accepted each year depending on space availability and reviewed by the Admission Committee.